apache/directory-fortress-core/README.md

  * The 2nd and subsequent times runs, it will tear down the data loaded during the prior run.

 ___________________________________________________________________________________
-# SECTION 14.
-Instructions to performance test.
+## SECTION 14.
+Instructions to performance test

  This section describes the Apache Fortress jmeter test programs.

-1. The .jmx files located in [.src/test/jmeter](.src/test/jmeter) folder are used to control test settings.
+1. The .jmx files located in [.src/test/jmeter](.src/test/jmeter) folder are used to control test settings for the following:

- * Fortress CheckAccess:
+ A. Fortress CheckAccess:
   [src/test/jmeter/ftCheckAccess.jmx](src/test/jmeter/ftCheckAccess.jmx)

- * Accelerator CheckAccess:
+ B. Accelerator CheckAccess:
   [src/test/jmeter/acCheckAccess.jmx](src/test/jmeter/acCheckAccess.jmx)

- * Accelerator CreateSession:
+ C. Accelerator CreateSession:
   [src/test/jmeter/acCreateSession.jmx](src/test/jmeter/acCreateSession.jmx)

 2. Load the security policy and users required by the jmeter test routines: